ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 ```
 **Whoa**, that's a big, complex expression that says and does exactly what I want.

-There are so many incredible examples of great API design in the Rust ecosystem.
+There are far too many examples of incredible API design in the Rust ecosystem to include here.
+I highly recommend checking out the growing list of community recommended crates at [Awesome Rust](https://github.com/rust-unofficial/awesome-rust) and [blessed.rs](https://blessed.rs/crates).
 Rust's standard library is the only standard library that I've ever used that I would describe as both
 extremely clever and easily readable.
 Clever code tends to be dense and opaque,
 but Rust's standard library is ingenious because its abstractions are so simple and powerful.

 The Rustaceans who drive the ecosystem write an unbelievable amount of incredibly high-quality code.
-I've never understood quite how they do it.
+I never understood quite how they did it until I spent some time refactoring my own Rust APIs.
-Having the opportunity to spend the time to really polish Rust code myself has given me some insight though.
-The key is to just keep fixing the things that are obviously wanting,
-and the language itself helps guide you to something exceptional.
+What stands out to me is the convenience and pedagogy inherent to the language itself.
+The key is to just keep fixing the things that are imperfect, and Rust will practically mentor you to something exceptional.

 ## What's Wrong?